This is the transcript from the TEDx talk I delivered at TEDx UUM in March 2018.

 Build your body of work.
 Choose an area you care about.
 Begin to understand your subject matter, delve deep into it.
 Over time, you’re developing expertise.
 It does not happen overnight but it’s not necessarily about having 20 years of experience behind you.

 I think social media, sites like LinkedIn, blogs and the ease with which every one of us can now make our voices heard presents a very compelling argument.
 Don’t ask “Why?”
 Ask yourself, “Why not do this?”
-The playing field has levelled and the opportunities are there for the taking.
+The playing field has leveled and the opportunities are there for the taking.
 I say take it because when I think back to that time I was 15, I’m just amazed how far I’ve come.

 If you like this post, I hope you will share it.
 If you need help with your writing, with getting published or with strengthening your brand, feel free to reach out.

-#influencer #personalbrand #presence #writing #bodyofwork
+#influencer #personalbrand #presence #writing #bodyofwork #influence

+This is the transcript from the TEDx talk I delivered at TEDx UUM in March 2018.
 TED is a nonprofit devoted to spreading ideas, usually in the form of short, powerful talks (18 minutes or less).
 TED began in 1984 as a conference where Technology, Entertainment and Design converged, and today covers almost all topics — from science to business to global issues — in more than 100 languages.
 A TEDx event is a local gathering where live TED-like talks and videos previously recorded at TED conferences are shared with the community.
 TEDx events are fully planned and coordinated independently, on a community-by-community basis.